KMDLabs/LabsNotary/README.md

 ```shell
 ./start.sh
 ```
 To keep an eye on komodods sync status run: `tail -f ~/.komodo/debug.log` This could take a while.
-5 to 10 hours.The sync progress is printed to the terminal you started `start.sh` at.
+5 to 10 hours.The sync progress is also printed to the terminal you started `start.sh` at.

-Once iguana has started we need to run a now heavily modified excellent UTXO splitter by @lukechilds
+Once iguana has started we need to run the utxo splitter (based on @lukechilds work)
 ```shell
 ./utxosplitter.sh
 ```
-You also will want to put this UTXO splitter on a cron job once an hour.
+You need put this UTXO splitter on a cron job.
 ```shell
 crontab -e
 ```
-Enter this into the cron tab:
+Enter this into the cron tab, to run the splitter at 33min past each hour:
 ```
 PATH=/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin
 33 * * * * /home/<your_username>/LabsNotary/utxosplitter.sh >> /home/<your_username>/utxo_split.log 2>&1